How can I give my application to UWC my best shot?

 This only applies to those applying through the Global Selection Programme.

 Numbers of places available through the Global Selection Programme are strictly limited in each school.
 You can maximise your chance of being offered a place by declaring your interest in more than one school.
 You can list the schools that you’re interested in attending on your application form.
-We recommend that you choose at least three.
+We encourage you to choose up to four UWC schools that you would like to attend.

 If you're applying through your national committee, you won't be able to select the school to apply to but you do have the opportunity to tell us the order of preference for the schools that you'd most like to attend.